vedantvakharia/Jarvis/source/content/Verilog.md

 // Casez
-// casez allows Z and ? to be treated as don’t care values in either the case expression and/or the case item when doing case comparison always @(irq) begin
+// casez allows z and ? to be treated as don’t care values in either the case expression and/or the case item when doing case comparison. always @(irq) begin
   {int2, int1, int0} = 3'b000;
   casez (irq)